Book description

 -

 West Africa had gone mad again.
 Coups and counter-coups prevailed from North to South.
 Civil wars ran like wild fire from East to West.
 Everywhere was a bloody abattoir.
 In Liberia, the foolishness was perhaps, even more so.
-In the thick of that madness, a young medical student, seemingly not smart enough to comprehend the extent of the danger, arrive from Ghana.
+In the thick of that madness, a young medical student, seemingly not smart enough to comprehend the extent of the danger, arrives from Ghana.
 His one motive is the rescue of his twin – and anyone else smart enough to come along.

 -